Common Questions About Florida Law

 One reality is that your estate planning documents may be older and may have some long awaited updates, so it can never hurt to review the documents before you visit an attorney.
 It is also more likely that your incapacity planning documents, meaning your power of attorney, designation of healthcare surrogate, and living will, should be changed as the documents are more state specific.

-If you would like to have your out of state documents reviewed, we offer a free, initial consultation.
+If you would like to have your out of state documents reviewed, call (727) 397-5571 to schedule a consultation.

 Should I name Co-Powers of Attorney?